hargata/lubelog_docs/advanced/kiosk.md

 # Kiosk

 ## Kiosk View
 Navigating to `https://yourlubeloggerdomain/kiosk` will bring up the Kiosk view.

-This is a pseudo real-time dashboard that refreshes approximately every minute(indicated by the progressbar at the very top of the page)
+If [[Web Socket|Advanced/Webhook#websocket]] is enabled, this is a real-time dashboard, otherwise it falls back to refreshing every 60 seconds.

 By default(without any parameters), it will default to the Vehicle view.